jorge-fernandez-salas-ntuDzybCpH0-unsplash

 Like many countries, Belgium has gone through phases of more liberal immigration policies, followed by immigration restrictions.

-Here’s an interesting and impactful timeline about Belgiums’ demographic and immigration history:
+Here’s an interesting and impactful timeline of Belgiums’ demographic and immigration history:

 • 1960s: Belgium’s work-permit policies attracted immigrants from Turkey, North Africa and Southern Europe.
 By the end of the 1960s, the Belgian government began closing its doors to immigrant workers.